btrettel/flt/to-do.md

     - Mac OS
 - Automatic stencil code generation.
 Less likely to have errors, can automatically optimize to satisfy certain constraints.
 - Count test_units.f90 towards test_genunitsio.f90?
+- When work has ifx 2024.2, change `assert` to eliminate `full_message` by putting the message directly on the `error stop` line.
+Also see [compiler-bugs report0002](https://github.com/btrettel/compiler-bugs/tree/main/report0002).

 Later: